 I consider the 1959 set the most beautiful of them all.
 Afterall, it includes a huge group of great hall of fame players, who I remember the most growing up as a kid.
 I always looked forward to listening to Pee Wee Reese and Dizzy Dean doing the game of the week.
 Oddly enough, it always seemed to include the New York Yankees.

 The bubble gum wasn't bad either.
 I looked forward to chewing on those huge pieces of gum, with the anticipation of discovering my most cherished ball players, with each and every pack I opened.
-With all that gum chewing and bubble blowing, I made numerous trips to the dentist to take care of all the cavaties!
+With all that gum chewing and bubble blowing, I made numerous trips to the dentist to take care of all the cavities!

 I only regret the fact that I destroyed many of my 59 cards by attaching them to the spokes on my bike with wooden clothes pins.
 It sure made an awesome noise as I pedaled down my street, but it also destroyed many valuable cards in the process.
-Well, such is life growing up as a kid.
+Well, such is life growing up as ten year old a kid.

 At 5 cents a pack, the cards and memories were all worth it.

 One other side note: I was the youngest kid on my Little League team at ten years old.
 We not only traded baseball cards, but won the league championship with a 18-3 record.
 The team from next door (El Cajon, California) won the Little League World Series the previous year.

 My biggest thrill came when I caught a foul ball at a major league baseball game, not to mention, completing my entire 572 card set, which includes hundreds of choice baseball cards.